 - Celery & Onions: Not only will celery and onions add flavor to the stuffing, but they also will add texture to an otherwise softer dish.

 - Seasonings: This recipe for stuffing is kept really simple and is only flavored with salt, pepper, and dried thyme leaves.
+Feel free to add up to 1 teaspoon of poultry seasoning to add flavor reminiscent of a boxed stuffing mix.

 - 7-inch Heat-Safe Baking Dish: We are going to cook out stuffing using pot-in-pot, so you need to make sure you have either a 7-inch baking dish or bundt pan that fits inside your inner pot.